-When the Facebook Ads API returns an error 500, it is telling you that the combination of the number of metrics and rows of data being asked for is too large for them to process all at once.
-You may hit the limit around 1000 rows, or it could be higher or lower depending on the fields you are asking for.
-With v2.6.0 of the Facebook Ads connector, Analytics Edge provides a mechanism to work around this limitation of the API to get the data you want.
+When the Facebook Ads API returns an error 500, it is usually telling you that the combination of the number of metrics and rows of data being asked for is too large for them to process all at once.
+You may hit the limit around 1000 rows, or it could be higher or lower depending on the number of columns you are asking for.

-The Analytics Edge Core Add-in can be used to automate this process, and the rest of this article describes the steps to take.
+The Analytics Edge Core Add-in for Excel can be used to automate this process, and the rest of this article describes the steps to take.

 Macro 1 – Get a List to Process